Bihar – Culture And Tradition

 Guru Govind Singh, the tenth and last Guru of the Sikhs, was born in Patna.
 The Har Mandir Takht built by Maharaja Ranjit Singh to commemorate his birthplace is regarded as one of the five ‘Akal Takht’s by the Sikhs.

 In medieval times, Bihar was at its peak during the reign of Sher Shah Suri who founded the city of Patna on the ancient land of Pataliputra.
-The reign of the great Afghan ruler Sher Shah Suri ruled from Patna and built the Grand Trunk Road the longest road of India.
+In the reign of the great Afghan ruler Sher Shah Suri ruled from Patna and built the Grand Trunk Road the longest road in India.
 Bihar saw a span of five years of good governance.

 During the freedom struggle, Bihar has some greatest revolutionizers like Khudiram Bose, Prafulla Chaki, and Chandrasekhar Azad.